juspay/todo-app/README.md

 - Run `todo-app delete 1` to delete the first item from the list.
 - Run `todo-app reset` to remove all the items from the list.

+## TODO

+- [ ] Build the project executable using flake
+- [ ] Start postgres server using flakes
+- [ ] Start postgrest service using flakes